AronRaj/GenAI.Foundations/README.md

   Explore design principles, limitations, and strategies for scaling agentic systems.

 - **Hands-on Agentic System**
-  Build a modular agent using Azure AI Foundry or Semantic Kernel with LangChain and LangSmith.
+  Build a modular agent using Langgraph.

 ### Lab:
 Create an agent that monitors delivery status, reprioritizes orders, and communicates updates.
 Use LangSmith to trace agent decisions.